luke-guild/andes/data/README.md

 ___

-We also generated a combined data set that counted how many times, in each latitudinal band, a species occurred in only one or two buckets:
+We generated a combined data set that counted how many times, in each latitudinal band, a species occurred in only one or two buckets:
 ```csv
 species,q1,q2
 a.10.5,149,120